martinring/thesis/src/3-Self-Verification.md

 This Chapter introduced a general approach to Self-Verifying Systems and showed it's feasibility by applying it to several case studies.
-We were able to show the

-In order to
-scale the approach to real-world systems we need to answer a couple of important questions regarding the boundary between pre- and post-deployment verification:
+We were able to show the general applicability of the approach but a couple of important questions have yet to be answered:

-*spacial partitioning*

-:  Which parts of a system belong to it's *Configuration* and how can we systematically determine these variables?
-For large systems this is hard to decide manually.

-*temporal partitioning*

-:  When exactly should the verification take place and what are the consequences of late vs. early verification?
+1. When exactly should the verification take place and what are the consequences of late vs. early verification?
+2. Which parts of a system should belong to it's *Configuration* and how can we systematically determine these parts?

-The following two chapters will address these questions respectively.
+The following chapters will address these questions respectively.